DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 2. **Out-of-Order Responses**: Responses may arrive in a different order than the queries were sent.
 Each response is self-contained and can be processed independently.

-3. **Multiple Responses**: A single query may result in multiple responses, and responses can be received without sending new queries.
-For example, a server might send additional responses for a query that has multiple answers or requires additional processing.

-4. **Asynchronous Communication**: The protocol does not require strict request-response pairing.
-A client can send multiple queries before receiving responses, and responses can be processed as they arrive.
+3. **Concurrent Queries**: A client can send multiple queries without waiting for earlier responses, and responses can be processed independently as they arrive.

 With this understanding of the protocol flow, we can now examine the specific components that make up DNSCrypt packets and their structure.